KKKZOZ/KKKZOZ.github.io/content/posts/papers/llm/awq-activation-aware-weight-quantization-for-llm-compression-and-acceleration.md

 第三章整体的逻辑很清晰：

-- Selecting weights based on activation magnitude can significantly improve the performance despite keeping only 0.1%-1% of the channels in FP16.（&3.1）
+- Selecting weights **based on activation magnitude** can significantly improve the performance despite keeping only 0.1%-1% of the channels in FP16.（&3.1）
 - But mixed-precision format is not hardware-efficient.
-- Instead of preserving the salient weights in FP16, we can employ activation-aware scaling. (&3.2)
+- Instead of preserving the salient weights in FP16, we can employ **activation-aware scaling**. (&3.2)
 - Instead of manually specifying a fixed scaling factor (e.g., s=2), a method should be designed to automatically find an optimal scaling factor for each weight channel, thereby minimizing the overall model's quantization error. (&3.3)

 看完之后的感受：Simple but effective!